A Case Story From a Pain Specialist :

 She couldn’t sleep well, changed pillows constantly, avoided driving long distances, and even simple housework became difficult.

+She had already tried multiple medications.
 Each time the relief lasted only 1–2 days.

 Step-by-Step Diagnosis